daisuke19891023/city-data-analyzer/apps/python-backend/docs/source/overview.rst

 Overview
 ========

-Clean Interfaces is a flexible Python application framework designed to provide multiple interface types (CLI, REST API) with a clean, extensible architecture.
+City Data Backend is a flexible Python application framework designed to provide multiple interface types (CLI, REST API) with a clean, extensible architecture.

 Architecture
 ------------